 If your kid was recently diagnosed with ADHD and you're looking for alternatives, our science-backed natural options can help.
 Take time to understand the benefits and limitations of all these natural remedies to make the best decision for your child.
 Remember that your choice of treatment will affect not just your kid but other family members as well.

-With all these science-backed herbal remedies and natural treatment options, more and more parents are discovering better alternatives as they seek safe yet practical approaches to treating ADHD.
+With all these science-backed natural remedies to calm a hyper child, more and more parents are discovering better alternatives as they seek safe yet practical approaches to treating ADHD.
 These alternative treatments not only address the root causes of ADHD but also create lasting changes for your child.

 Most of these herbs are in the formulation of the magnesium supplement available at our Ridgefield center.
 Magnesium deficiency results in stress, lack of sleep, and the exacerbation of mental health issues such as ADHD and anxiety.